 Acting as if you can’t overcome a sin is a lie if you are really a believer.
 If you can’t overcome a sin, then you aren’t saved or have an idol and are loving your sin more than you love God.
 Your offering isn’t holy; it’s become defiled.

-We don’t get to live in a state of brokenness as Christians, not if we are going to honor God and live like Jesus.
-Not if we want our lives to be acceptable and holy sacrifices.
+We don’t get to live in a state of brokenness as Christians, not if we are going to give the highest honor to God and live like Jesus, not if we want our lives to be acceptable and holy sacrifices.

 Acting as if we just have to mess up every day and are never going to “get it right” is an offense to the Holy God who gave Himself so that you could be perfect as He is perfect.

-Denying your freedom from sin and your overcoming nature in Christ, is denying Christ.
-You are saying He wasn’t able, He wasn’t enough.
+Denying your freedom from sin and your overcoming nature in Christ is denying Christ.
+You are saying He wasn’t able, that He wasn’t enough.
 So, the question isn’t whether or not you are broken.
 It’s what do you believe about Jesus?